bidus92/WolfRenderer/README.md

 # Setup
 * In the Project Repository, click **Code** and copy the link to clone your repository in location of your choosing.

-* Once repository has been cloned, double click the GenerateProjects.bat file and your Visual Studio project will
+* Once repository has been cloned, double click the GenerateProjects.bat file and your Visual Studio project will be set up and ready to build in all formats!
+(Debug, Release, Dist)